 The output variable $gl_PrimitiveID$ is available only in the geometry language and provides a single integer that serves as a primitive identifier.
 This is then available to fragment shaders as the fragment input $gl_PrimitiveID$, which will select the written primitive ID from the provoking vertex in the primitive being shaded.
 If a fragment shader using $gl_PrimitiveID$ is active and a geometry shader is also active, the geometry shader must write to $gl_PrimitiveID$ or the fragment shader input $gl_PrimitiveID$ is undefined.
-See section 2.13.4 "Geometry Shader Execution Environment" (under "Geometry Shader Outputs") and section 3.9.2 "Shader Execution" (under "Shader Inputs") of the OpenGL Graphics System Specification for more information.
+See section 11.3.4.5 "Geometry Shader Outputs" of the OpenGL Graphics System Specification for more information.